abhaysrivastav/abhaysrivastav.github.io/blogs/gof.md

 **Client** : It interact with the composite object using Component interface.
 Client need not to know whether its working with leaf object or composite object.

 ![Composite Pattern : Source Head First ](assests/Composite.JPG)

+## Decorator Pattern  (Structural)

+### Intent

+Attach additional responsibilities to an object dynamically Decorators provide a flexible alternative to subclassing for extending functionality.

+### Participants

+**Component**  : Objects that can have responsibilites added to them dynamically.

+**ConcreteComponent** : Implements the Component interface and define the core behavior.

+**Decorator** : Implement the Component interface and contains the reference to a Component Object.

+**Concrete Decorator** : Extende the decorator class to add responsibilities.